 This burgeoning demand for remote jobs is backed by the fact that geographical boundaries are blurring while employers hire and job seekers scout for opportunities.

 The Covid-19 pandemic has fast-tracked the adoption of technology across functions in India and has set in motion the largest work-from-home experiment of our generation.
 Our data has reflected the same showing a consistent rise in searches for remote jobs, – Sashi Kumar, Managing Director, Indeed India, in a statement on Monday.

-The pandemic has defined the significance of skills as the top priority for hiring as opposed to location of the job seeker, the data showed.
+The data showed that the pandemic has defined the significance of skills as the top priority for hiring as opposed to the job seeker’s location.
 It is expected that employers would increase work-from-home options, embracing hybrid work as the future of work.

 With the increasing need for technical integration across functions and sectors, job roles that require technical expertise to ensure seamless working have been the most in demand.
-The data also revealed that technical support specialist (25 per cent) emerged as one of the most searched remote jobs followed by data entry clerk (22 per cent), IT recruiter (16 per cent), content writer (16 per cent) and back end developer (15 per cent).
+The data also revealed that technical support specialists (25 percent) emerged as one of the most searched remote jobs, followed by data entry clerks (22 percent), IT recruiters (16 percent), content writers (16 percent), and back end developer (15 percent).